Temps and termites are on the rise. Schedule your free inspection today.

 Ticks are easier to identify once they are done feeding because their body becomes engorged.
 The scutum remains the same size, but the body will become larger and change color once feeding is complete.
 The colors range from brownish red to pale gray or greenish grey.

-• Western black-legged tick- This tick is found throughout coastal California, the Sierra Nevada range, Washington, Oregon, Nevada, Idaho and Utah.
+• Western black-legged tick: this tick is found throughout coastal California, the Sierra Nevada range, Washington, Oregon, Nevada, Idaho and Utah.
 This tick is a vector of Lyme disease and measures in at about 3 mm in length.
 The female has a dark reddish abdomen and the male has a blackish abdomen.
-Their larva is lighter in color about one quarter as large as adults.
+Their larvae are lighter in color and about one quarter as large as adults.

-• Brown dog tick - This reddish brown tick prefers dogs but will also latch onto humans if given the opportunity.
-Prior to eating, adult ticks are about 1/8 inch long and recently fed female ticks are about 1/2 inch long with a blueish-grey tint to their body.
+• Brown dog tick - this reddish brown tick prefers dogs but will also latch onto humans if given the opportunity.
+Prior to eating, adult ticks are about 1/8 of an inch long and recently fed female ticks are about 1/2 an inch long with a blueish-grey tint to their body.

-• Rocky mountain wood tick - The wood tick received its name due to the fact it prefers to reside in wooded areas.
+• Rocky mountain wood tick - the wood tick received its name due to the fact it prefers to reside in wooded areas.
 The tick is brown when not fed but then becomes gray after feeding.
-The Rocky Mountain Wood tick has a flat, oval shape, similar to other tick species.
-As an adult, it grows as long as 1/8 inch.
+The Rocky Mountain wood tick has a flat, oval shape, similar to other tick species.
+As an adult, it grows as long as 1/8 of an inch.
 This tick carries the notorious Rocky Mountain spotted fever and can also transmit Colorado tick fever and tularemia.

 Pictures of ticks